NicholasBrown-01/reading-notes/README.md

 # Reading Notes

-#### *-The following is a table of contents for quickly locating Code Fellows course reading material notes that summarize lessons as well as examples of materials covered in each setion-*
+#### *-The following is a table of contents for quickly locating Code Fellows course reading material notes that summarize lessons as well as examples of materials covered in each section-*

 ## Course 102 Intro to Software Development